The terminal and remote login

 • In the program search box type terminal

-If the above failed to locate the terminal then do a internet search “how to open terminal on MY-OS-NAME” where MY-OS-NAME is the operating system you are on.
+If the above methods failed to locate the terminal, then do an internet search “how to open terminal on MY-OS-NAME” where MY-OS-NAME is the operating system you are on.

 If you are on an older Windows version (Windows 7) you could download the program called Git SCM to Windows and that will be your terminal to connect to the HPC system.